Are you worried about your PSA levels?

 In addition to medical treatments, there are lots of things you can do at home to help.

-Keep reading to find out how to lower your PSA levels with supplements.
+Keep reading to find out the best supplements to lower your PSA levels.

 What is PSA?

-So, what is PSA in medical terms?
-It stands for Prostate Specific Antigen.
+PSA stands for Prostate Specific Antigen.
 It is a protein produced in the prostate gland, even without disease.

 You should normally have a low PSA number in the blood because this protein leaks into the bloodstream.
 But it is not meant for the bloodstream.